Sonoma County Itinerary for Nature Lovers

 The historic inn from above is surrounded by trees

-And dinner?
 As in most of Sonoma County, choices hereabout are positively epic.
-For old-fashioned Italian family-style dining, try Negri’s Italian Dinners & Joe’s Bar or the Union Hotel Restaurant in Occidental.
+Tuck into old-fashioned Italian family-style dining at Negri’s Italian Dinners & Joe’s Bar.

-Or, check our listings of all Sonoma County restaurants to find whatever kind of food you like, from pub to posh.
+Or, check our listings of all Sonoma County restaurants to find the food you’re in the mood for.

 Day Two

-After a hearty breakfast, head west on Highway 116.
-Your destination: The Pacific Ocean.
+After a hearty breakfast, head west to the magnificent Pacific Ocean.

 A car drives along a road right next to the river that is covered in fog